 As always, please feel free to contact us if you’d like other questions about 3d printing answered.

 Not tried rigid.ink yet?
-Why not order a free sample, with free shipping, here.
+Realize the benefits of printing with ultra reliable, smooth finishing filament.
+Why not order a free sample here.